fluiddyn/fluiddyn/doc/get_good_Python_env.rst

 You are then ready to run typical conda and pip install commands, for example::

-  conda install scipy matplotlib pandas h5py ipython jupyterlab imageio cython psutil conda install spyder
+  conda install scipy matplotlib pandas h5py ipython jupyterlab imageio cython psutil

+  # if you use Spyder (good idea if you do not use a good Python editor)
+  conda install spyder

   # to use clang to compile C++ files produced by Pythran
   conda install clangdev